clasqm/freedos-repo/Development.md

     + BATSCRPT allows you to embed code from any interpreted language into a batch file - BASIC, Python, Perl, REXX etc - and execute it.
     + There is no limit to how many scripts you can put in your batch files and you can place scripts for multiple programming languages even within the same batch file!
     + BSCRIPT is a non-TSR batch file enhancer that adds abilities to a batch file, like a mini-programming language.

++ [Elan-1 Programming Environment](./zip/elan1.zip) 1.5 - Educational language based on ALGOL.
+    + Elan is an educational programming language for learning and teaching systematic programming.
+    + The Elan project group at the University of Nijmegen in the Netherlands has developed an Educational Programming Environment around Elan.

 + [Flisp](./zip/flisp.zip) 1.0 - A LISP implementation for DOS.
     + GNU GPL v2 by Francesco Zamblera